alexramosiii-dev2/github-obsidian/typescript/Concepts.md

 ```

-Aliases and Interfaces
+#### Aliases and Interfaces
-	-Aliases and interfaces are similar but interfaces are only for objects while aliases can do both objects and primitive types.
+- Aliases and interfaces are similar but interfaces are only for objects while aliases can do both objects and primitive types.
-	-Interfaces can be extended/inherited
+- Interfaces can be extended/inherited
 ```ts
 //TypeScript allows types to be defined separately from the variables that use them.